mbacou/2017-ispc/README.md

 # 2017-ispc

-Agricultural transformation in Ghana, Tanzania and Ethiopia
+Agricultural transformation in Ghana, Tanzania and Ethiopia.
+Code snippets and draft results for annual ISPC Foresight paper.